Siddharthss500/Implementation-of-Neural-Embedding-models-for-Text/README.md

 # Optimization For Sentence Classification Problem

-The problem is to optimize the model parameters and word embeddings for a sentence classification problem.
+Introduction to be written here - One small paragraph

+About the problem and what is done here

 An alternate optimization technique is currently implemented which optimizes model parameters along with word embeddings.

 ### Next Step

-The next step is to build a non-linear classifier model in tensorflow which implements an attention based mechanism.
+To build a non-linear classifier model by implementing an attention based mechanism using tensorflow.

 ## Scope of the project